-Our materiality assessment, developed in 2022, found ten material topics which exceeded our threshold for prioritization on either financial or impact materiality (Figure 5).
+Our materiality assessment found ten material topics which exceeded our threshold for prioritization on either financial or impact materiality (Figure 5).
 These can be divided into governance (governance and business ethics), social (social benefits and inclusion, health and safety, community impacts, and professional development) and environmental issues (energy consumption, emissions and the circular economy).
+The list of material topics was reviewed and approved by the Board of Directors.
+We plan to review the materiality assessment for any changes every year.